Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 fraction of the constraints in $\widetilde{U}_2$, then, since at most one constraint from each bundle can be satisfied, and there are $2^\ell$ constraints in each bundle, the assignment must satisfy the bundles of at least a

 fraction of edges.
 (Recall that to ``satisfy a bundle" is to satisfy one constraint in the bundle.)
-In other words, any satisfying assignment must completely satisfy all bundles on some large subgraph.
-Therefore, by the union bound, the probability that some assignment satisfies at least a $\left(1 - \gamma\right) \left(\soundness + \delta\right)$ fraction of constraints is at most the number of large subgraphs times the probability that some assignment satisfies all bundles on a given large subgraph.
-Supposing that $\widetilde{H}$ has $n$ vertices, the number of large subgraphs of $\widetilde{H}$ is bounded by $2^{\frac{nd}{2}}$, the total number of subgraphs containing all vertices of $\widetilde{H}$.
-To bound the probability that some assignment satisfies all bundles on a large subgraph, we first note that the probability of an arbitrary assignment satisfying all bundles is at most
+In other words, there must be some large subgraph on which the assignment completely satisfies all of the bundles.
+Therefore, by the union bound, which says that the probability of the union of multiple events is at most the sum of the individual probabilities of each of the events, we conclude that the probability that some assignment satisfies at least a $\left(1 - \gamma\right) \left(\soundness + \delta\right)$ fraction of constraints is at most the number of large subgraphs times the probability that some assignment satisfies all bundles on a given large subgraph.
+Supposing that $\widetilde{H}$ (which is $d$-regular) has $n$ vertices, the number of large subgraphs of $\widetilde{H}$ is bounded by $2^{\frac{nd}{2}}$, the total number of subgraphs containing all vertices of $\widetilde{H}$.
+To bound the probability that some assignment satisfies all bundles on a given large subgraph, we first note that the probability of an arbitrary assignment satisfying all bundles is at most